BrounsLab-TUDelft/Bacterial_homologs_of_innate_eukaryotic_antiviral_defenses/PPanNGOLiN_output/README.txt

-HMM profiles of the eukaryotic antiviral defenses will be made public upon publication.
+The output of PPaNGOLiN will be made public upon publication.